kitstokes/Test-Collection/pages/about.md

 # About {{ site.title }}

+New content new content I'm making new content

 This site is generated using `pages-collection`, a project to generate a free and simple digital collection using [gh-pages](https://pages.github.com/) from:

 - a CSV of collection metadata